 - Don’t include any links.
 This goes against the Google guidelines, so your description will be rejected.

 - Don’t include any sales or offers.
 Sharing sales in your description goes against Google’s policy.
-Save them for your Offers posts (more on Google My Business posts in just a bit)!
+Save them for your Offers posts (more on Google Business Profile posts in just a bit)!

 Blast Your Business NAP Everywhere